 The Bangladesh Rural Electrification Board (BREB) has taken a significant step towards gender equality by including female representatives on its recruitment committee.
 In the last five recruitment drives, 45 female employees played key roles in ensuring fairness and transparency, with 30 as invigilators, 16 as written examiners, and one as a board member on the viva voce panel.
 The inclusion of women in the recruitment process underscores BREB's commitment to gender diversity, women's empowerment and acknowledgment of their skills.
 Such practices can inspire other women within BREB to advance their careers and attract more skilled female candidates, enriching the organization's talent pool and boosting performance.
-Other organizations can learn from BREB's efforts to foster gender diversity and inclusion, leveraging the unique insights and experiences of women to create a more supportive environment for all.
-This can help attract and retain more qualified female professionals from various industries, thus enhancing organizational success and reputation.
+Other organizations can learn from BREB's example to foster gender diversity and inclusion, leveraging the unique insights and experiences of women to create a more supportive environment for all candidates, which can lead to retaining and attracting more qualified female professionals across various industries, ultimately enhancing organizational success and reputation.